emsonn/keyboardvisualizer/README.md

 # keybordvisualizer
-A constant on-screen tool to learn a new keyboard + layout (Minidox)
+A constant on-screen tool to learn a new keyboard/layout (Minidox)

 This project has mainly been tested on Ubuntu - issues might occur on Windows and MacOS.